 High page yields and low cost-per-print.

 The Epson EcoTank ET-3950 performs very well for photo printing, producing bright and detailed images at a low running cost.
 Although some grain can appear, and the colors aren't perfectly accurate, the photos still look natural and pleasing.
-The printer also handles a wide variety of paper sizes, and its overall color accuracy is solid for everyday use.
+The printer also accommodates a wide range of paper sizes, and its overall color accuracy is reliable for everyday use.

 Produces detailed photos.